vitringr/vault/_Quotes.md

 The true science of martial arts means practicing them in such a way that they will be useful at any time, and to teach them in such a way that they will be useful in all things.
 \- Miyamoto Musashi

-All man are the same except for their belief in their own selves, regardless of what others may think of them.
-\- Miyamoto Musashi

 Nothing that is truly for you will require you to act out of character to get it.
 \- unknown